 Because of this, a defender may choose bigger shin guards that also have ankle support and protection, whereas another player may prefer smaller, lighter shin guards that offer a greater range of movement.

 One important thing to be aware of is that the shin guards must be covered by socks at all times.

 Have a look at my guide on how to wear shin guards if you have any questions about this.

 Cleats on soccer shoes can come in all sorts of designs and styles.
-Some are permanently attached or molded onto the shoe and some are detachable.
-You do have to be careful with the detachable ones though as there have been many times at the end of a game where I have look at my shoes and realized some of my cleats are missing!
+Some are permanently attached or molded onto the shoe, and some are detachable.
+You do have to be careful with the detachable ones, though, as there have been many times at the end of a game when I have looked at my shoes and realized some of my cleats are missing!

 For indoor soccer, you are looking for footwear that is flat but also offers a good grip to make those quick turns and movements.